Guide to Moving Insurance – Get the Best Coverage for Your Move

 Tipping Your Movers

-In addition to getting reviews and recommendations from friends and family members, consumers need to check if the company they want to hire is licensed.
+Besides getting reviews and recommendations from friends and family members, consumers need to check if the company they want to hire is licensed.
 All legit companies must be registered with the state and provide basic liability protection to their customers.

 Licensed Moving Companies